How to Create Apps That Change Behavior

 In an effort to reduce costs and improve patient clinical outcomes, the Affordable Care Act (ACA) has been instrumental in driving widespread changes in the healthcare delivery system.
 These changes have caused a cultural shift in the way in which clinicians and patients interact and share personal information with hospitals and insurance exchanges nationwide.

 ACA calls upon healthcare consumers to take an active role in both clinical decision-making and choice of healthcare providers and insurers.
-As a result, patients are required to share an ever- increasing amount of personal information which is giving rise to concerns around privacy and security.
+As a result, patients are required to share an ever-increasing amount of personal information which is giving rise to concerns regarding privacy and security.
 While security and privacy rank high, patient engagement is arguably the primary challenge facing healthcare software vendors, health insurers, and Accountable Care Organizations (ACO).
 As such, moving towards this new vision of healthcare requires technology innovation that will stimulate behavioral change to achieve the end objective of improved delivery of care.

 B. J. Fogg, renowned user experience design thought leader and director of the Persuasive Technology Lab at Stanford University, has developed a model of behavioral change.
 Fogg advocates that technology alone cannot “magically change behavior”.
 Companies developing software which aim to elicit a response from users must understand how human behavior works.